Elemento-Modular-Cloud/hackathon2023/llm-track/Readme.md

 You can chose one of the following subtracks

-- train a llm to create and manage VMs using elemento
+- train a llm to create and manage VMs using Elemento

 ## Hints